 Resilience is your ability to adapt well and recover quickly after stress, adversity, trauma or tragedy.
 If you have a resilient disposition, you are better able to maintain poise and a healthy level of physical and psychological wellness in the face of life's challenges.
 If you're less resilient, you're more likely to dwell on problems, feel overwhelmed, use unhealthy coping tactics to handle stress, and develop anxiety and depression.

-You can develop resilience by training your attention so that you're more intentional about your perceptions.
-You use purposeful, trained attention to decrease the negative thoughts in your mind and bring greater focus on the most meaningful aspect of an experience.
+You can develop resilience by learning to train your attention on more-positive aspects of your life.
+You use purposeful, trained attention to decrease negative thoughts in your mind and bring greater focus on the most meaningful aspect of an experience.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.

 - AskMayoExpert.
 Resilience training.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2017.